How to Improve WordPress Security (Without Becoming a Tech Wizard)

 • If a hacker gains access to an Admin account, they could manipulate your code and steal sensitive data.

 The simplest and safest way to prevent this is to disable file editing using the Solid Security plugin.
-You can temporarily re-enable it if necessary, but it’s best to keep it off.

 1. Log in to your WordPress Dashboard as Admin.